Poisson splitting by factors: Construction of selection rules

-\sloppypar We next choose a representative from each equivalence class in an isometry-equivariant way.
+We next associate with each equivalence class a single point in an isometry-equivariant way.
 Let $C$ be an equivalence class of pre-seeds under $\mu$.
-If $C$ has positive Lebesgue measure (which happens almost surely for the Poisson point process), then we take $c \in \R^d$ to be its center of mass and declare that $c$ is a {\df{seed}}.
-Note that since $C$ is a set of diameter at most $2$, it is easy to see that $C$ is contained in some ball of radius $2$ that also contains the center of mass, whenever the center of mass exists.
+Observe that $C$ is contained in some ball of radius $2$, which also contains a unique point $c \in\R^d$ that is the center of the ball with the smallest radius that contains $C$; we declare that $c$ is a \textit{seed}.
 Note that $c$ might not be a pre-seed (but it has properties similar to a pre-seed).

-If $c$ is a seed (under $\mu$), we call $\bar{B}(c, R)$ a {\df{globe}} (under $\mu$).
-Define the mapping $\Psi_{R}: \XX \to \goth{F}$ by stipulating that for each $\mu \in \XX$, the Borel set $\Psi_{R}(\ww)$ is the union of the set of globes under $\mu$.
+If $c$ is a seed (under $\mu$), we call $\bar{B}(c, R)$ a \textit{globe} (under $\mu$).
+Define the mapping $\Psi_{R}\dvtx\XX \to\goth{F}$ by stipulating that for each $\mu\in\XX$, the Borel set $\Psi_{R}(\ww)$ is the union of the set of globes under $\mu$.
 Given any two seeds, it is easy to see that their globes do not intersect.
-Thus the definition of a globe given here is consistent with the definition of a globe given in Section {\ref{selectionrule}}.
+Thus the definition of a globe given here is consistent with the definition of a globe given in Section \ref{selectionrule}.